How to Go Spearfishing Safely and Effectively

 a.
 Free Diving Fundamentals

 Spearfishing typically involves free diving rather than scuba diving.
 Master the basics of breath-holding, equalizing pressure, and safe ascent techniques.
 Never hyperventilate before diving, as it can lead to shallow-water blackout.
+Whether freediving or scuba diving, safety fundamentals are best learned from an instructor.

 b.
 Dive with a Buddy